-assisting the child to be involved in planning for placement.
+providing opportunities for the child’s involvement in planning for placement.

-Examples: A lifebook is something that can be created by older children or for younger children to describe the child's personal history.
+Examples: A lifebook can be created by older children or for younger children to describe the child's personal history.

-AS 9.03
+AS 10.03

-When the parties to the adoption are considering an open adoption or maintaining connections between the child and the birth parents, relatives, siblings, or others with whom they have a connection, they are offered counseling, assistance, and support to:
+When the parties to the adoption are considering an open adoption or maintaining connections between the child and their biological family members, previous foster families, or others with whom they have a connection, the organization:

+assesses and makes professional recommendations regarding if, and to what extent, continued contact is in the child’s best interests;
-develop and agree on plans for the exchange of information or continued contact; and

-plan for how to resolve conflicts that might arise in the future.
+offers counseling and support for planning the exchange of information or continued contact, including how to resolve conflicts that may arise; and

-Interpretation: Most birth parents making a voluntary plan for adoption have an interest in some level of openness in the adoption.
-In cases where parental rights are involuntarily terminated, there may be situations where ongoing connection with a sibling, birth parent, relative, or other individuals with a significant connection to the child can be beneficial for the child’s growth, development and stability of the placement.
-Documentation of the assessment of the appropriateness of openness or maintaining connections in the record will be sufficient evidence of implementation in cases where there are no plans for openness or maintaining connections.
+documents these efforts in the case record.

+Interpretation: Documentation in the record that the organization has assessed the appropriateness of openness or maintaining connections will be sufficient evidence of standard implementation in cases where there are no plans for openness or maintaining connections.
+Examples: Maintaining relationships between adopted children and their biological relatives or others with whom they have a significant connection is most often beneficial for the child’s development and the stability of the adoptive placement.
+Decisions regarding whether to maintain contact may depend on (1) the circumstances surrounding the termination of the birth parents’ parental rights, (2) the characteristics of the child and the birth parents, (3) the relationship between the child and birth family, and (4) the relationship between the adoptive parents and the birth parents.

-Examples: Counseling can help the parties to consider whether continued contact is in the best interest of the child and others involved in both the immediate and long term future.
-Planning can include identification of individuals the child might continue to contact, and the type and frequency of contact.
-The program should explain limitations on confidentiality and enforcement of agreements and document in the case record expressed preferences and concerns.
+The continuum of open adoption is extensive and may include, but is not limited to, (1) birth parent(s)' providing their identifying information to the adoptive parents, (2) organization-mediated communication, (3) occasional written, phone, or in-person contact, and/or (4) frequent in-person contact.
+To assist in planning the details of an open adoption, the organization can (1) help identify individuals the child might continue to contact and encourage consideration of the child’s expressed desires regarding ongoing contact, (2) discuss options for the type and frequency of contact, emphasizing that communication needs and desires may change over time, (3) explain limits on confidentiality and enforcement of agreements, and (4) document expressed preferences and concerns in the case record.

-Examples: The continuum of openness is extensive.
-Some examples of openness include, but are not limited to:

-the birth parent(s)' provision of identifying information to the prospective adoptive parents about the birth parents at the time of placement;

-organization-mediated written communication;

-occasional contact with birth parents or other relatives; and/or

-frequent in-person contact with birth family members.

-AS 9.04
+AS 10.04

-Adoptive parents receive assistance preparing for the child’s safe and healthy transition into the home through services and supports including:
+Prospective adoptive parents receive services and supports to prepare for the child’s placement in the home, including assistance with:

-planning for the details of the transition;
+planning the details and timeframe of the transition, including plans for pre-placement visits with the prospective adoptive family;

-information on the types of behaviors and emotions children typically experience during the transition and typical length of time for the transition period;
+preparing for and managing the child’s behaviors and emotions during the transition;

-counseling on how to ease the transition given the information known about the child;

-assistance with preparation of other children or individuals living or frequently in the home;
+preparing other children or individuals in the home; and

-obtaining resources for the child’s special needs; and
+obtaining resources for the child’s therapeutic, medical, educational, or other special needs; and

-assistance in obtaining insurance or other benefits.
+assistance in obtaining insurance, financial assistance, or other benefits.

+Interpretation: Pre-placement visits can help the child learn more about the prospective adoptive family’s community and family culture and form a relationship.
+A typical transition plan includes initial daytime visits, progressing to overnight and weekend visits in the adoptive family’s home.

-Examples: Information can be provided through (1) reading materials, (2) contact information for service providers, (3) group or individual counseling and training sessions, and (4) online resources.AS 8.09
+Examples: Information can be provided through (1) reading materials, (2) contact information for service providers, (3) group or individual counseling and training sessions, and (4) online resources.

+Examples: Regarding element (f), financial assistance may include (1) recurring monthly payments through Title IV-E subsidies, (2) tax credits, (3) employer benefits, and (4) education expense assistance.

+AS 10.05

-The program takes all appropriate measures to ensure that the transfer of the child takes place in secure and appropriate circumstances, with properly trained and qualified escorts, if used.
+The organization ensures that the transfer of the child takes place in secure and appropriate circumstances, with properly trained and qualified escorts, if used.

-AS 9.05
+AS 10.06

-The program promptly provides prospective adoptive parents with updated information about the child if and when such information becomes available.
+The organization promptly provides prospective adoptive parents with updated information about the child if and when such information becomes available.